GrinonBarrett/Taksidos/Core Rules/6=Character Creation/Classes/Cleric.md

 * Any spell sickness you would recieve is reduced by 1.
 * A critical success will increase the tier of the cast spell by 1.
 * A critical failure has a 50% chance not to apply its critical failure effect.
 You may learn rites from your faith independant of spells.
 Learning rites takes as much time as learning a new spell otherwise.
-The time to learn a rite is divided by 10 if you know the associateed spell.
+The time to learn a rite is divided by 10 if you know the associated spell.

 ### 2) Exogesis
 Anytime you successfully prevent the casting of a spell through the use of counterspelling, you gain a +1 on all attacks and defense against that creature for a number of days equal to the tier of the spell.
 This is not cumulative in benefits, but can be extended through multiple counterspellings.